Milwaukee Bucks: 3 bold predictions for Donte DiVincenzo in 2021-22 - NewsBreak

 Milwaukee Bucks: 3 bold predictions for Donte DiVincenzo in 2021-22

 Donte DiVincenzo has seen it all over the past year or so with the Milwaukee Bucks.
 After initially being shipped to the Sacramento Kings in a trade for Bogdan Bogdanovic during the 2020 offseason, DiVincenzo’s three-year tenure with the Bucks was believed to be over.
 However, the deal fell through, and while it was awkward for a moment, the guard put it all behind him as he was given a promotion into Milwaukee’s starting five.
-With the increased role, he managed to have a solid season and average new career highs in several statistical categories.www.chatsports.com
+With the increased role, he managed to have a solid season and average new career highs in several statistical categories.
+Unfortunately, he did not play a pivotal role during Milwaukee’s championship run as he suffered a brutal ankle injury that required season-ending surgery after round one.behindthebuckpass.com

 Comments / 0